jakub-m/no-docker/post.markdown

-I wrote this post trying learning how [Docker][ref_docker] works under the hood.
+I wrote this post trying to learn how [Docker][ref_docker] works under the hood.
 My learning goal was to run a Docker image without Docker.

 [ref_docker]:https://en.wikipedia.org/wiki/Docker_(software)